aghilhooshmand/UGE/INSTALLATION.md

 #### Adding Custom Datasets
 1. Place your CSV files in the `datasets/` directory
 2. Ensure your dataset has proper headers
-3. Select your dataset in the "Run Experiment" page
+3. Select your dataset in the "Run Setup" page

 #### Adding Custom Grammars
 1. Create BNF grammar files in the `grammars/` directory
 2. Follow the existing grammar format
-3. Select your grammar in the "Run Experiment" page
+3. Select your grammar in the "Run Setup" page

 ### 🔧 Advanced Configuration